Rescuing stranded dolphinsAnimals, 20 February 2020

 It helps living cetaceans if dead animals are thoroughly examined for diet, reproductive status, health problems and age (by cutting a tooth in half).
 This is a post mortem examination.
 Tissue and fluid samples may be taken.
 For humans, this is called an "autopsy"; for animals, it's called a "necropsy".

 Cetaceans in the Atlantic have recently had big problems with morbillivirus and toxoplasmosis.
-Health problems may include pneumonia; bacterial, viral or fungal infections generally; deafness caused by toxins, parasites or ship noise - this is noise-induced hearing loss or NIHL); intestinal obstructions and chemical contamination.
+Health problems may include pneumonia; infections from bacteria, viruses or fungi; deafness caused by toxins, parasites or ship noise; intestinal obstructions; and pollution by chemicals.

 Many organisations in different countries do short training courses for people who want to help stranded cetaceans.
 They might be called "live stranding" or "first responder" courses.